ecogood/ecg-quicktest-texts/README.md

   * translate the files
   * If you can run ``make test`` to make sure that the tests are still running successfully after your changes.
   * send a pull request
-* email the translated to the main developer, see below.
+* email the translated files to the main developer, see below.

 ### Issues and Features